 Lou Timpanaro (08:40):

 Well, there are a number of underwriters that have already taken the position that they are exiting the market.
 And those that have remain are scrutinizing every account on its own merits.
-The, you know, most lessors have a diverse portfolio, meaning that they have only a couple three aircraft in each country around the world to spread the risk.
-With regard to primary home liability insurance carriers, I think that there's going to be a contraction of capacity underwriters going to scrutinize exposure where, you know, Russia, Ukraine is not your only concerns these days, and underwriters are going to kind of sift through each portfolio and offer their terms going forward, which will include large deductibles of 25%.
+Most lessors have a diverse portfolio, meaning that they have only a couple three aircraft in each country around the world to spread the risk.
+With regard to primary home liability insurance carriers, I think that there's going to be a contraction of capacity underwriters going to scrutinize exposure where, Russia, Ukraine, Crimea and Belarus, are not your only concerns these days, and underwriters are going to kind of sift through each portfolio and offer their terms going forward, which will include large deductibles of 25%.
 We've been seeing that on some accounts in the marketplace, we've seen significant restrictions and territorial coverage, and we've seen capacity going away where the risk to reward is not making sense to some management teams.
 On the war risk side, it will have a more immediate impact.
-There are underwriters that have eggs, that is the market, and there are those that are picking and choosing what portfolios they want to continue with going forward.
+There are underwriters that have exited the market, and there are those that are picking and choosing what portfolios they want to continue with going forward.
 It's an ongoing underwriting process and not an easy thing to deal with these days.

 Sandy Crystal (10:32):